-Effective January 14, 2024, Summa Health and Health Assurance Transformation LLC ("Hatco") executed a non-binding letter of intent (the "LOI"), which contemplates a transaction pursuant to which Hatco (or one of more of its affiliates) will purchase substantially all of the assets of Summa and its subsidiaries.
-Hatco began conducting due diligence during the first quarter of 2024.
-The parties intend to execute a definitive agreement by the end of the second quarter of 2024, and, subject to receipt of all required regulatory approvals, the parties intend to close the transaction by the end of 2024.
+Effective October 31, 2024, Summa Health, Summa Health System and Health Assurance Transformation LLC ("HATCo") executed a definitive agreement, which contemplates a transaction pursuant to which HATCo (or one or more of its affiliates) will purchase substantially all of the assets of Summa and its subsidiaries.
+The parties have requested regulatory approval of this transaction and are currently working with the regulators in their review process.